fry/refw/README.md

 refw
 ====

 refw is a relatively simple and compact .NET library for injecting managed .NET assemblies into applications on Windows.
 It is written in C# and C++.NET for the more native parts.
 The intent is to also include other functionality and libraries that common or not-so-common injected applications may require.
-Currently this helper functions and wrappers for cross-thread execution, DirectX 9 EndScene hooking, address offset manipulation for converting function pointers to delegates and dealing with ASLR and a SOCKS proxy hook.
+Currently this includes helper functions and wrappers for cross-thread execution, DirectX 9 EndScene hooking, address offset manipulation for converting function pointers to delegates and dealing with ASLR and a SOCKS proxy hook.

 Except for EasyHook the library does not depend on any other libraries.